DB4SCW/mememonth_website/README.md

 # Website for Meme Appreciation Month
 This is the website for Meme Appreciation Month, a website for a amateur radio special event centered around meme culture.

+It also features an API for data enthusiasts, as well as being the data source for the translated webpage project [here](https://github.com/YamishoYami/MemeMonthPL).

 ## Frontend
 This page is almost 100% HTML and vanilla PHP.
 No framework, just pure, fast, distilled web languages.
 The only client side Javascript is used for tab switching.